Digitalroot-Valheim/Digitalroot.Valheim.SeedTotemRemake/docs/README.md

 # Summary
-This is a remake of <a href="https://www.nexusmods.com/valheim/mods/969">Seed Totem</a>
+This is a remake of <a href="https://www.nexusmods.com/valheim/mods/969">Seed Totem</a> by MarcoPogo

 Original Mod: [https://www.nexusmods.com/valheim/mods/969](https://www.nexusmods.com/valheim/mods/969)